Sokkeldirektoratet

 Monitoring and control

-(1) The metrological condition of measuring instruments and measuring systems shall be monitored automatically, to the extent this is appropriate to achieve efficient operations and maintenance.
+(1) The metrological condition of measuring instruments and measuring systems shall be monitored automatically, to the extent that this is appropriate to achieve efficient operations and maintenance.

-(3)The integrity of all valves with significance for measurement shall be monitored.
-The method and equipment used for leak monitoring shall be assessed in relation to the risk of incorrect measurements.
+(3) The integrity of all valves significant to measurement shall be monitored.
+The methods and equipment for leak monitoring shall be assessed in relation to the risks of systematic measurement errors.

 Section 34.